 Retractions, Corrections, and Expressions of Concern

-Journal editors will consider retractions, corrections, or expressions of concern in line with COPE’s Retraction Guidelines.
+Our journal editors will consider retractions, corrections, or expressions of concern in line with COPE’s Retraction Guidelines.
 If an author is found to have made an error, the journal will issue a corrigendum.
 If the journal is found to have made an error, they will issue an erratum.
-Retractions are usually reserved for articles that are so seriously flawed that their findings or conclusions should not be relied upon.
-Journals that publish accepted manuscripts may make minor changes, such as those which would likely occur during typesetting or proofreading, but any substantive corrections will be carried out in line with COPE’s Retraction Guidelines.
+Retractions are usually reserved for particular articles with such egregious flaws or misalignment with the editorial principles of AJET that their findings and/or conclusions should not be relied upon.
+Accepted manuscripts may have minor changes that address superficial issues such as typesetting or proofreading, however, any substantive corrections will be carried out in line with COPE’s Retraction Guidelines.

 COPE (2019) COPE Retraction guidelines — English. https://doi.org/10.24318/cope.2019.1.4 Version 2: November 2019.